Ao Li

 My CV, GitHub, Bluesky, and Google Scholar.
 You may also want to work with me.
 My email address is [email protected].

-📢📢📢 I am on the tenure track faculty job market this year, seeking positions in computer science and related areas.
+📢📢📢 My partner (Xiangpeng Hao) and I are on the tenure track faculty job market this year, seeking positions in computer science and related areas.

 I design and build tools that make complex concurrent and distributed systems easier to debug and test.
 My research treats applicability as a first-class concern—emphasizing not just algorithmic efficiency, but also usability and real-world practicality.
 I've developed tools such as: ExChain (NSDI '24), which analyzes complex exception interactions to dramatically reduce debugging effort; Fray (OOPSLA 25'), a controlled concurrency testing platform that helps developers catch bugs in complex concurrent systems; and Fest (NSDI 26'), a feedback-guided testing algorithm that catches design bugs early in distributed system development.